TaTooKa/froth/docs/source/pages/worlds/interplanetary/spacephysics.rst

 Spacers are constantly near some sort of nuclear reactor, like those powering satellites or space stations, surface habitats, and spacecraft fusion drives.
 Any of those can fail at any time, and if there is an accident, they could expose nearby humans to nuclear radiation.
 When this happens, use the following table:

-.. csv-table:: Background Radiation Exposure Time
+.. csv-table:: Nuclear Reactor Exposure
    :header: "Type or amount of exposure", "Sieverts acquired"

    "Far away / exposed to fallout", "100 mSv per minute"